 Avalon Nano 3

 This miner is quite simple to use.
 All you need to do is plug it into your computer, and it’s ready to go.
-No fans are required for this device either.
-However, this device has been touted as one that is best for use only when you are practicing mining.
-This is because its hashrate is only 3.6GH/s, so it is unlikely to bring you profits and will probably just cover the costs of the network you’re using.
+No fans are required for this device, either.
+However, this device has been touted as best for use only when you are practising mining.
+This is because its hash rate is only 3.6GH/s, so it is unlikely to bring you profits and will probably just cover the costs of the network you’re using.

 Gekkoscience Compac USB Stick

 With a mining capacity of 9.5GH/s, this option is better.
 It takes little power and is a silent device.
 However, this one is a bit more complex to install, with several steps, including downloading CG Miner, creating a username and worker ID on slushpool.com, and setting up the frequency.

 ASIC Bitcoin Miner USB

 This one has a hash power of only 330Mh/s, which is unlikely to bring you much profit.
 In addition, this option will require active cooling, as it tends to get very hot.

 To use this miner, you must download the relevant drivers and mining software (CG Miner).
 Then make a payment for performing mining and setting a frequency.

 While you might need several USB bitcoin miners to make a profit (which can end up being expensive), they might still be a good idea to get your hands on.
 They could be used to practice your skills or to upgrade pre-existing hash rates if you prefer.

 If you’re planning on using only a USB bitcoin miner and hoping to earn significant profits, you might want to rethink your strategy.
 Nevertheless, the device makes mining a more accessible task and can allow you to do it from the comfort of your couch.